tjhacker/EL2W/README.md

 # EL2W: Extended Layer 2 Services for Bare-Metal Provisioning Over WAN

 This repository contains the source code and scripts implementation of our paper.
-[Link](#)
+[Paper link](https://ieeexplore.ieee.org/document/10207539)

     .
     ├── common                      # config files and scripts for both hub and spoke